shohei909/Lisla/document/en/sora/README.md

 ## Filename extension

-`.sora`
+`.litll`

 ## Implementation

 ### Rust

-- libsora : Official implementation.
+- liblitll : Official implementation.
-- sorac   : CLI tools based on libsora.
+- litllc   : CLI tools based on liblitll.

-## To implement new Sora parser.
+## To implement new Litll parser.

 Many test cases are prepared.
 You should check all of them.